PollEase/PollEase/README.md

 Features:
 Hassle free, no login required.
-Unique and secure links sent right to your friend's emails.
+Unique and secure codes sent right to your friend's emails.
+When you recieve a unique code simply copy the code into the text field on the homepage and click vote, you can also come back later with the same code to view the results.

-To install clone and run npm install in root and then run again in /public.
+To install clone and run 'npm install' in both the root and /public directories.
+To start the server run 'npm start' in the root directory.